Foalyy/shbx/README.md

 - `NO_CONCURRENT_EXEC` (boolean) : prevent this command to be launched multiple times in parallel (default false)
     - especially useful for commands that start long-running services, or commands that process files that could get corrupted if accessed concurrently (for instance, a command that recompiles a project)

-More examples of a variety of possible commands are available in `commands.config.sample`.
+More examples of a variety of possible commands are available in `examples/commands.config`.

 ## 3/ Main configuration file